SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     -> hasAnyMatches(numbers, lessThanTen)
     <$ : Bool = true

-Closures are like functions but you don't give them a name when you declare them.
+Closures are like functions,
+but you don't give them a name when you declare them.
 You write a closure as code surrounded by braces (``{}``) and use ``in`` to separate the arguments and return type from the body.